Flight From the Absolute

 worldview derived from the theory of evolution.
 Now if evolutionism

-he forges for himself in fleeting moments.
-At most, man is a handful
+that which he forges for himself in fleeting moments.
+At most,

-of rather pompous molecules.
-Modern man’s self-awareness
+man is a handful of rather pompous molecules.
+Modern man’s

-the deities are indifferent.
+and where the deities are indifferent.

 Writing in the 1970s, American sociologist Thomas Luckmann's